t1/deployer/docs/reference.md

 ### `vars`

-This is a map of system properties to set.
+This is a map of variables to set.

 ### `manage`